zsteinkamp/zsteinkamp.github.io/_posts/2019-08-10-how-to-interview-post.markdown

 * The candidate's strengths and weaknesses - do any of the weaknesses prevent us from moving forward with an offer?
 If not, please describe why.

 ## Debriefs
 Hiring is a critical activity in business.
 Any critical business activity deserves careful deliberation and open communication.
 Interview debriefs are the opportunity to discuss the candidate's fit for the position and team.
 More often than not, important anecdotes or observations from the interviews come out in the debrief meeting that were not in the written feedback.
 Attendance at debriefs is mandatory for all interviewers.
-It is where the hire / no-hire decision is made.
+It is where the go / no-go decision is made.

 Open the debrief with a quick thumbs up/down vote, where everyone shows their thumb orientation simultaneously.
 This keeps people from "going with the crowd" or "going with the VP".
 Take a count, then go around the room to discuss.